cottiAC/zombidleBot/README.md

 ## Limitation
 * works only with Firefox right now
 * in order to find scrolls, the browser windows must be visible
+* Bot will switch from world 2 to 1, 1 to 3, 3 to 4.
+So you need to start with world 2
 * you need [Autohotkey v1.1.*] (https://autohotkey.com/) to run the script

 ## Graphite Instruction (optional)
 * [Install Graphite] (https://graphite.readthedocs.io/en/latest/install.html#id2)